insarlab/MintPy/docs/README.md

 ### 2. Running MintPy ###

+#### 2.1 Running routine workflow `smallbaselineApp.py` ####

 MintPy reads a stack of interferograms (unwrapped interferograms, coherence and connecting components from SNAPHU if available) and the geometry files (DEM, lookup table, incidence angle, etc.).
-You need to give the path to where the files are and MintPy takes care of the rest!
+You need to give the [path to where the files are](dir_structure.md) and MintPy takes care of the rest!

 ```bash
 smallbaselineApp.py                         #run with default template 'smallbaselineApp.cfg'